sanchitgarg/Distributed-Renderer/README.md

 ## Performance Analysis
 The major bottlenecks for this project is the network latency.
 So we need to find the optimal frequency of sending data (Too often = Slower, but the rendered image on the Front End Viewer is more up-to-date).
 Taking from Monte Carlo rendering, to get twice a better image, we need to render 4 times more samples.
 This would be used to decide the frequency of sending data.

+A good iterations to update the viewer looked to be 50 iterations.
+It takes about 42 seconds to do 50 iterations including the data sending to the viewer.
+So the viewer updates around every 40 seconds.

+We are unable to test it with multiple render nodes as we are not able to get those many laptops with GPU's and admin access for networking.

 ## References
-* PBRT
+* <a href="http://www.pbrt.org/">Physically Based Rendering Techniques</a>
-* Adam Mally’s Slides for CIS 450/560 Fall 2015
+* Adam Mally’s Slides for CIS 450/560 Fall 2015 : <a href="http://www.cis.upenn.edu/~badler/courses/cis560.html">Link to Course Page</a>
-* Google Protocol Buffer documentation
+* <a href="https://developers.google.com/protocol-buffers/docs/overview?hl=en">Google Protocol Buffer documentation</a>
-* Getting Started with Winsock (Windows)
+* <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/ms738545(v=vs.85).aspx">Getting Started with Winsock (Windows)</a>

 ## Google Protocol Buffer
 To compile protobuf API, Simply download a Windows binary from its website and set the directory to PATH,